-- 1. From the object browse on the Tabletop, select the PDBASE object that you want to add a sequence to.
+1. From the object browse on the Tabletop, select the PDBASE object to add a sequence

+- to.
 The PDBASE object must be checked-out to add a sequence. - 2.
 Open the Object Properties window, and then choose the Dbase folder tab.
 The Dbase folder opens. - 3.
 Choose the Sequences button.
 The Database Sequences dialog box appears.